TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

-In our Comments Control Page in Django Administration we are able to Add, Approve , Delete and Update Comments via the Controls Supplied.
+In our Comments Control Page in Django Administration, we are able to Add, Approve , Delete and Update Comments via the Controls Supplied.

-Highlighting the Comment you wish to selcted and using hte drop down arrow by the Action bar will give you the option to Delete or Approve.
+Highlighting the Comment, you wish to selected and using the drop-down arrow by the Action bar will give you the option to Delete or Approve.

 Clicking on the Comment will open the Comment up for you to view the entire contents and either approve or make updates to the Comments as you need.